ngs-lang/ngs/doc/ngslang.1.md

 	}

 	{
-		1 + 1
+		1 + 1     # 2
-		# -> 2

-		'a' + 'b'
+		'a' + 'b' # 'ab'
-		# -> 'ab'
 	}

-The `+` in NGS is a multimethod.
+The `+` is a multimethod.
 It has few methods.
 You can see definitions of two of the methods in the example above.
-One method can add numbers.
+One method adds numbers.
 Another method concatenates strings.
 How NGS knows which one of them to run?
 The decision is made based on arguments' types.
 NGS scans the methods list backwards and invokes the method that matches the given arguments (this matching process is called multiple dispatch).

+**Important**: when a `MultiMethod` is called, the multimethod's methods list is searched from last element to first element.
+The method which parameters' types match is executed.
+This model is different from many other languages, where the most specific method is called.
+In NGS, if two methods' parameters both match the arguments, that one that was defined last is called.
+Typically, methods for more specific types are defined later in code so the behaviour is similar to other languages.

+Consider the following types:

+	{
+		type Vehicle
+		type Car(Vehicle)
+	}

+Typical MultiMethod definition:

+	F park(v:Vehicle) { ... }
+	F park(c:Car) { ... }

+	park(Vehicle())  # calls the first method
+	park(Car())      # calls the second method

+Leveraging the NGS MultiMethod call behaviour: one can for example do debugging by adding the third method to the `park` MultiMethod:

+	F park(v:Vehicle) {
+		debug("Parking vehicle ${v}")
+		super(v)  # Execute one of the two methods defined above }

-# Handlers and hooks
+# Handlers

-Handlers and hooks are called by NGS when a certain condition occurs.
-What exactly happens when they are called differs between handlers and hooks.
+Handlers are called by NGS when a certain condition occurs.

-**A handler** is a multimethod.
+**A handler** is a `MultiMethod`.
 Like with any other multimethod, you can override what it does by defining your own method with the same name further down in the code.
 Since standard handlers are defined in **stdlib.ngs** which is typically loaded first, your own methods will be "further down".

+## method_not_found_handler

+`method_not_found_handler` is called when a multimethod was called but no method matched the arguments.
+Use `F method_not_found_handler(callable:Fun, *args) ...` to add your behaviours.

+## global_not_found_handler

+`global_not_found_handler` is called on attempt to read from an undefined global variable.
+Sample usage from **stdlib.ngs**

+	F global_not_found_handler(name:Str) {
+		require("${NGS_DIR}/autoload/${name}.ngs")
+	}

+# Hooks

 **A hook** is a `Hook` object.
 Some hooks are called by NGS when a certain condition occurs.
 You are free to create and use your own hooks.
-When called, it executes all registered functions.
-The main difference is that using hook you get accumulative behaviour instead of overriding behaviour.
+When called, it executes all registered methods.
+The main difference vs calling a `MultiMethod` is that using hook you get accumulative behaviour instead of overriding behaviour.

 User-defined hook example: